The Audit Process

 - Risk based auditing

 The audit planning phase is extremely important to the success of the overall audit.
-Planning includes our performance of an engagement level risk assessment, preliminary survey, planning meeting and, on occasion, an internal control questionnaire.
+Planning includes our performance of an engagement level risk assessment, preliminary survey or inquiries, planning meeting and, on occasion, an internal control questionnaire.

 Engagement Level Risk Assessment